Caroline Islands: Spanish overseas province

-A Spanish royal decree, issued on October 19, 1707, authorized Spanish missionaries to make several expeditions to the Caroline Islands.
+A Spanish royal decree, issued on 19 October 1707, authorized Spanish missionaries to make several expeditions to the Caroline Islands.
 However, in 1731, one such missionary, Juan Antonio Cantova, was killed.
 As a result, Spain ceased relations with the Caroline Islands.
 When they resumed relations in 1787, their emphasis was on trade and commerce.

 In 1852, a Spanish colonel named Coello suggested to the Spanish government that effective Spanish occupation of the Caroline Islands would help the Spanish engage in trade and commerce with the Philippines, Australia, New Guinea, and the Americas.
 His suggestion was ignored at first, but, in 1885, a Spanish government representative called Butron signed an agreement with the tribal chiefs of Koror and Artingal establishing Spanish sovereignty over the Caroline Islands.
 At that point, Spain attempted to impose customs duties on commercial exchanges in the region.
 However, Spain's previous abandonment of the islands had allowed the establishment of German and British missions on the islands, and Germany and the United Kingdom disputed Spain's right to collect customs revenue.
 The European powers called on Pope Leo XIII to arbitrate this dispute.
 He decided that Spain would have these rights on the islands west of the 164th meridian east, and Germany would have these rights on the Marshall Islands.
 (He also assigned Germany the right to maintain a naval station in one of the Caroline Islands, but Germany never exercised that right.)

-After the Spanish–American War of 1898, Spain sold the Carolines and the Northern Marianas to German Empire in the German–Spanish Treaty (1899) for 25 million pesetas (the equivalent of 17 million goldmarks or nearly one million pounds sterling), while reserving to itself the right to establish a coal mine in the area.
+After the Spanish–American War of 1898, Spain sold the Carolines and the Northern Marianas to the German Empire in the German–Spanish Treaty (1899) for 25 million pesetas (the equivalent of 17 million goldmarks or nearly one million pounds sterling), while reserving to itself the right to establish a coal mine in the area.
 Germany governed the archipelago as the Karolinen, and administratively associated it with German New Guinea.